-Amendments to Retail Shop Leases Act effective from 25 November 201612 September 2016 | Property & Commercial Law
+Amendments to Retail Shop Leases Act take effect to restore Lessor’s defence for defective13 June 2017 | Property & Commercial Law